-Samsung Gallery integrates with OneDrive now.
-But there is no desktop application (until very recently*) to view the Samsung Gallery as you have it on your phone. * They release a new Windows app but, it’s only available for their Samsung Galaxy Book, Windows-based, laptops.
+- Samsung Gallery integrates with OneDrive now.
+But there is no desktop application (until very recently*) to view the Samsung Gallery as you have it on your phone. * They released a new Windows app but it’s only available for their Samsung Galaxy Book, Windows-based, laptops.

-Files transfer You need to send the files yourself on an email or use a Cloud Service like Google One or Google Drive (for more details about these two read my previous Microsoft OneDrive or Google Drive article) while in Apple Devices you just use Airdrop, and Apple takes care about the rest.
+- Files transfer You need to send the files yourself via email or use a Cloud Service like Google One or Google Drive (for more details about these two read my previous Microsoft OneDrive or Google Drive article) while in Apple Devices you just use Airdrop, and Apple takes care about the rest.